YOUR WEDDING PHOTOGRAPHER AND POST PRODUCTION

 If you don’t already know, I capture memories in photographs as well as video.
 I have a team.
 There are three of us, so I am able to control the videography side of things.
 My girls know where they should be standing at all times.
 There are times when we forget or we have to be where we are, it can’t be helped:) Luckily there is photoshop and I LOVE photoshop.

 Below is a photo & video wedding we captured recently.
 I wanted an ariel shot of the ceremony.
 I had to be standing where I was.
 My second photographer was on the balcony and my third was managing the video camera.
-Watch the magic happen to get that one amazing shot from two images.
+Watch the magic happen as I that one amazing shot from two images through post production and the editing process.

 STEP 1 Removing Myself